madawei2699/myGPTReader/README.md

 # myGPTReader

-myGPTReader is a slack bot that can read any webpage, ebook or document and summarize it with chatGPT.
+myGPTReader is a slack bot that can read any webpage, ebook, video(YouTube) or document and summarize it with chatGPT.
 It can also talk to you via voice using the content in the channel.

 > The exciting part is that the development of this project is also paired with chatGPT.
 I document the development process in this [CDDR](docs/chatGPT/CDDR.md) file.

 ## Main Features

 - Stay updated with the latest news summaries daily with chatGPT.
-- Use chatGPT to read and provide a summary of any webpage, ebook, or document.
+- Use chatGPT to read and provide a summary of any webpage, ebook, video(YouTube), or document.
 - Enjoy customizable prompt templates that use context from previous conversations with chatGPT.
 - Practice speaking languages by conversing with chatGPT using your voice.